-Typical of most courthouses in the AOC capital program, this project will be constructed by a Construction Manager at Risk (CMAR) who provides a guaranteed maximum price.
+Typical of most courthouses in the Judicial Council Capital Program, this project will be constructed by a Construction Manager at Risk (CMAR) who provides a guaranteed maximum price.
 This construction delivery method, approved by the Judicial Council, includes the CMAR during the design process to provide scheduling, cost and constructability input, and during the construction phase to act as the general contractor on project.
-Because the project is still in site selection, a CMAR has not yet been selected.
+A CMAR has yet to be selected.

 How will the contractor be selected?The competitive selection process factors in qualitative criteria, such as the firm’s experience, as well as the contractor’s fee.
 The CMAR is retained early in the project for preconstruction services.
 Following a competitive bid for all subcontracts and the approval to award, the CMAR becomes the general contractor for the project.

 What are the key milestones in building the courthouse?